Arctotherium: Size Arctotherium consists of one early giant form, A. angustidens, and several succeeding smaller species, which were within the size range of modern bears. Arctotherium species ranged between a variety of sizes, both between species and individuals of the same species. The sole remaining Tremarctine bear, the spectacled bear, exhibits strong sexual dimorphism, with adult males being 30–50% larger than females.

 An extraordinarily large specimen of A. angustidens recovered in 2011 from Buenos Aires shows an individual estimated, using the humerus, to weigh between 983 and 2042 kg.
 However, the authors consider the upper limit as improbable, and say that 1588 to 1749 kg is more likely.
 An estimated standing height for this A. angustidens individual is between 3.4 and 4.3 m.
 It would still make the species the largest bear ever found, and contender for the largest carnivorous land mammal known.

+While Arctotherium's other surviving lineages were much smaller than A. angustidens, Arctodus underwent the opposite transformation, transitioning from the medium-sized A. pristinus to the gigantic A. simus by the end of the Pleistocene.
+Except for an extraordinarily large specimen of A. angustidens, the largest specimens of A. simus and A. angustidens are said to be comparable to one another, and match the absolute upper size limit (~1000 kg) of a terrestrial mammalian carnivore (based on the more restrictive energy base for a carnivorous diet).

 Distribution and habitat

 Almost all Arctotherium species appear to be largely restricted to the Southern Cone, particularly Argentina, with the richest records being in the Buenos Aires Province.
-The exceptions are a possible record of A. vetustum in Brazil, a Blancan-age unassigned Arctotherium tooth from El Salvador, and A. wingei, which almost exclusively inhabited a more northern range.
+The exceptions are the Tarija formation in southern Bolivia where three species have been recovered, a possible record of A. vetustum in Brazil, unassigned Arctotherium sp. postcranial remains from Rio Grande do Sul, a Blancan-age unassigned Arctotherium tooth from El Salvador, and A. wingei, which almost exclusively inhabited a more northern range.

 By the Late Pleistocene, A. tarijense held domain over the open and semi-arid Pampas and Patagonian habitats east of the Andes, inhabiting Argentina, Patagonian Chile, southern Bolivia, and Uruguay, although A. bonariense may have also been contemporary in Late Pleistocene Uruguay.
 A. tarijense has been described as having a very low density of fossil material in Patagonia.

-On the other hand, A. wingei spanned across the northern, more mixed/forested and tropical parts of the continent, throughout the tropical savanna forests of Brazil to Bolivia, Venezuela, and into North America (Belize and the Yucatán Peninsula, Mexico).
+On the other hand, A. wingei spanned across the northern, more mixed/forested and tropical parts of the continent, throughout the tropical savanna forests of Brazil to Bolivia, Venezuela, and into North America (Belize and Mexico, Yucatán Peninsula).
+A possible A. wingei specimen has also been found in northwest Argentina.

+Diet

+A. angustidens

+Using carbon isotopes, A. angustidens' diet has been posited to be omnivorous with a preference towards large quantities of meat.
+Beyond the scavenging of mega-herbivore carcasses, the type of tooth wear present amongst A. angustidens specimens, in addition to the frequency of broken teeth from most specimens (especially at older ages), suggests the active predation of large vertebrates, including but not limited to horses, tapirs, camelids, macraucheniids, glyptodonts, giant ground sloths, toxodontids, and gomphotheres by A. angustidens.